JohnArg/Thesis/README.txt

 Laurent Viennot
 * DCA clusters : "On the Complexity of Clustering Multi-Hop Wireless Networks" by Stefano Basagni
 * Max-Min D-Cluster : "Max-Min D-Cluster Formation in Wireless Ad Hoc Networks" by Alan D. Amis, Ravi Prakash, Thai H.P.
-Vuong, Dung T. Huynh
+Vuong, Dung T. Huynh and "On multihop clusters in wireless sensor networks" by Alexandre Delye, Michel Marot and Monique Becker
 * Maximal Independent Set : "Distributed Construction of Connected Dominating Set in Wireless Ad Hoc Networks" by Peng-Jun Wan, Khaled M. Alzoubi, Ophir Frieder and "Propagation and Leader Election in a Multihop Broadcast Environment" by Israel Cidon and Osnat Mokryn